SkyEye-FAST/minecraft_translation_flask/README_en.md

 A simple web page for querying Minecraft standard translations of , using [Flask](https://github.com/pallets/flask) as the backend framework.

+## Usage

+### Main page

+Enter the source string content that needs to be queried (i.e. the original English text) in the input box on the main page, click the "Query" button, select the string key name that needs to be queried in the list that appears, and click the "Query" button again.

+By default, only the Chinese variants are displayed.
+You can switch whether to display Japanese, Korean, and Vietnamese translations by checking "Enable additional languages".

-Demonstrations of the web page are available at the following URLs:
+Demonstrations of the main page are available at the following URLs:

 1. [mcst.teahouse.team](https://mcst.teahouse.team)
 2. [skyeyefast.pythonanywhere.com](https://skyeyefast.pythonanywhere.com/) (Updates may be slower)